cashubtc/awesome-cashu/README.md

 - [Nutshell](https://github.com/cashubtc/nutshell) is the reference mint implementation in Python.
 - [Moksha](https://github.com/ngutech21/moksha) is a Cashu wallet and mint written in Rust.
 - [Cashu-rs-mint](https://github.com/thesimplekid/cashu-rs-mint) is a mint implementation in Rust.
-- [Feni](https://github.com/cashubtc/cashu-feni) is a mint written in Golang.
+- [Gonuts](https://github.com/elnosh/gonuts) is a mint written in Golang.
+- [lnbits-cashu](https://github.com/cashubtc/lnbits-cashu) is an LNbits Cashu mint extension based on Nutshell.
 - [CLN mint plugin](https://github.com/gudnuf/cln_pyshu_mint) is a plugin for running a mint on your own node.